CementDAO/Fixidity/README.md

 Calculated as maxFixedDivisor() = fixed1()*fixed1()
 Default: 1000000000000000000000000000000000000000000000000000000000000000000000000

-**function newFixed(int256 x)**
-Converts an int256 to fixed point units, equivalent to multiplying by 10^digits().

-**function fromFixed(int256 x)**
-Converts an int256 in the fixed point representation of this library to a non decimal.
-All decimal digits will be truncated.

 **function convertFixed(int256 x, uint8 _originDigits, uint8 _destinationDigits)**
 Converts an int256 which is already in some fixed point representation to a different fixed precision representation.
 Both the origin and destination precisions must be 38 or less digits.
 Origin values with a precision higher than the destination precision will be truncated accordingly.

+**function toFixed(int256 x)**
+Converts an int256 to fixed point units, equivalent to multiplying by 10^digits().

+**function toFixed(uint256 x)**
+Converts an uint256 to fixed point units, equivalent to multiplying by 10^digits().

-**function newFixed(int256 x, uint8 _originDigits)**
+**function toFixed(int256 x, uint8 _originDigits)**
 Converts an int256 which is already in some fixed point representation to that of this library.
 The _originDigits parameter is the precision of x.
 Values with a precision higher than FixidityLib.digits() will be truncated accordingly.

+**function toFixed(uint256 x, uint8 _originDigits)**
+Converts an uint256 which is already in some fixed point representation to that of this library.
+The _originDigits parameter is the precision of x.
+Values with a precision higher than FixidityLib.digits() will be truncated accordingly.

+**function toUint(int256 x)**
+Converts an int256 in the fixed point representation of this library to an uint.
+All decimal digits will be truncated.

+**function toInt(int256 x)**
+Converts an int256 in the fixed point representation of this library to an uint.
+All decimal digits will be truncated.

-**function fromFixed(int256 x, uint8 _destinationDigits)**
+**function toUint(int256 x, uint8 _destinationDigits)**
-Converts an int256 in the fixed point representation of this library to a different representation.
+Converts an int256 in the fixed point representation of this library to a different fixed point representation stored in an uint256.
 The _destinationDigits parameter is the precision of the output x.
 Values with a precision below than FixidityLib.digits() will be truncated accordingly.

-**function newFixedFraction(int256 numerator, int256 denominator)**
-Converts two int256 representing a fraction to fixed point units, equivalent to multiplying dividend and divisor by 10^digits() and then dividing them.
+**function toInt(int256 x, uint8 _destinationDigits)**
+Converts an int256 in the fixed point representation of this library to a different fixed point representation stored in uint256.
+The _destinationDigits parameter is the precision of the output x.
+Values with a precision below than FixidityLib.digits() will be truncated accordingly.

 **function integer(int256 x) public pure returns (int256)** Returns the integer part of a fixed point number, still in fixed point format.